ChuzaWick420/FYP_AI_Based_Puzzle_Game/docs/comparisons_with_standard/considerations.md

 - An SRS based on a prototype tends to undergo less change during development, thus shortening development time.

 ## Embedding design in the SRS
+The SRS should specify what functions are to be performed on what data to produce what results at what location for whom.
+The SRS should focus on the services to be performed.
+The SRS should _not_ normally specify design items such as the following:
+- Partitioning the software into modules
+- Allocating functions to the modules
+- Describing the flow of information or between modules
+- Choosing data structures

+### Necessary design requirements
+In special cases some requirements may severely restrict the design.
+For example, security or safety requirements may reflect directly into design such as the need to

+- Keep certain functions in separate modules
+- Permit only limited communication between some areas of the program
+- Check data integrity for critical variables

+Therefore, the requirements should be stated from a pure external viewpoint.
+When using models to illustrate the requirements, remember that the model just indicates the external behavior, and does not specify a design.

 ## Embedding project requirements in the SRS